yegor256/blog/_posts/2014/apr/2014-04-06-movies-for-thanasis.md

 keywords:
   - best movies
   - the best movie to watch
+  - favorite movies
+  - best moview to watch
+  - the best films
 ---

 Sometime ago, I recommended a list of movies to a friend of mine after he told me was losing all interest in  "Hollywood."